FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Client Credentials grant

 The Client Credentials grant provides the ability for one `client` to authorize another `client`.
 In OAuth terms, a `client` is an application itself, independent of a user.
 Therefore, this grant is most commonly used to allow one application to call another application, often via APIs.
 This grant therefore implements the **Machine-to-machine authorization** mode described above.

+> With the Client Credentials grant, there is no user to log in.

 The Client Credentials grant leverages the Token endpoint of the OAuth server and sends in a couple of parameters as form data in order to generate access tokens.
 These access tokens are then used to call APIs.
 Here are the parameters needed for this grant: